matyalatte/Texconv-Custom-DLL/docs/Build-on-Windows.md

 If you want executables, use `build_as_exe.bat` instead of `build.bat`.
 `texconv.exe` and `texassemble.exe` will be generated in `./Texconv-Custom-DLL/`.
 You can use them on the command prompt. (e.g. `texconv.exe -ft tga -y -o outdir test.dds`)

+## 4. Build .dll with dynamic linked runtime (optional)

+If your app can access to `vcruntime140.dll`, you can use `build_without_vcruntime.bat` to link the dynamic vcruntime to `texconv.dll`.
+The binary size will be about 500KB smaller than the static linked dll.